-Many other duplex buyers availed themselves of easily available bank credit, financing purchases of duplexes through the use of two mortgages; a first and second.
+Many other duplex buyers availed themselves of easily available bank credit, financing purchases of duplexes through the use of two mortgages; a first and a second.
 The intention was to pay off the latter in a couple of years; when, as a result of appreciation, they would have earned the equity to refinance and pay off the second.

 Kind of like credit cards.